Grix/helios_dac/sdk/README.md

 Common to all languages:

 BASIC USAGE, common to all languages:
-1. Call OpenDevices() to open devices, returns number of available devices.
-All following functions need to have the device index (zero indexed) passed as an argument, for example 0 if you are controlling the first DAC found).
+1. Call OpenDevices() to scan and open devices, returns number of available devices.
-2. Call SetShutter(1) to open the shutter of your laser projector if it has any (PS: The C++ library does this automatically, but it's good practice anyway).
-3. To send a frame to the DAC, first call GetStatus().
-If the function returns ready (1), then you can call WriteFrame().
-The status should be repeatedly polled until it returns ready.
+2. To send a new frame, first call GetStatus().
+The status should be polled until it returns ready.
 It can fail to return ready on the first try.
+3. When GetStatus() has returned ready (1), then you can call one of the WriteFrame\*() functions with image data, to output a frame.
+4. Repeat steps 2-3 continuously while you have data to output.
+If you output to multiple DACs at once, each should have their own thread.
-4. To stop output, use Stop().
+5. To stop output, use Stop().
 To restart output you must send a new frame as described above.
-5. When the DAC is no longer needed, destroy the instance (destructors will free everything and close the connection)
+6. When the DAC(s) are no longer needed, free the connections using CloseDevices().

 The DAC is double-buffered.
 When it receives its first frame, it starts outputting it.
 When a second frame is sent to the DAC while the first frame is being played, the second frame is stored in the DACs memory until the first frame